dominikknafelj/metro2/README.md

 # Metro2
-This library generates Metro2 files for credit reporting.
+This library follows the METRO 2 ® data reporting format, which is a data reporting format for consumer credit account data furnishers.

 It contains structs for
  * header segments
  * base segments